splunk/observability-workshop/content/en/other/opentelemetry-collector/8-develop/3-component.md

 {{% tabs %}}
 {{% tab title="Extension" %}}
-The business usecase an extension helps solves for are:
+The business use case an extension helps solves for are:

 1. Having shared functionality that requires runtime configuration
 1. Indirectly helps with observing the runtime of the collector

-See [Extensions Overview](/en/other/opentelemetry-collector/2-extensions) for more details.
+See [Extensions Overview](../2-extensions) for more details.
 {{% /tab %}}
 {{% tab title="Receiver" %}}
-The business usecase a receiver solves for:
+The business use case a receiver solves for:

 - Fetching data from a remote source
 - Receiving data from remote source(s)

-This are commonly referred to _pull_ vs _push_ based data collection, and you read more about the details in the [Receiver Overview](/en/other/opentelemetry-collector/3-receivers).
+This are commonly referred to _pull_ vs _push_ based data collection, and you read more about the details in the [Receiver Overview](../3-receivers).
 {{% /tab %}}
 {{% tab title="Processor" %}}
-The business usecase a processor solves for is:
+The business use case a processor solves for is:

 - Adding or removing data, fields, or values
 - Observing and making decisions on the data
-- Buffering, queueing, and reorodering
+- Buffering, queueing, and reordering

 The thing to keep in mind that the data type flowing through a processor needs to use the forward the same data type to its downstream components.
-Read through [Processor Overview](/en/other/opentelemetry-collector/4-processors) for the details.
+Read through [Processor Overview](../4-processors) for the details.
 {{% /tab %}}
 {{% tab title="Exporter" %}}
-The business usecase an exporter solves for:
+The business use case an exporter solves for:

 - Send the data to a tool, service, or storage

 The OpenTelemetry collector does not want to be "backend", an all in one observability suite, but rather keep to the principles that founded OpenTelemetry to begin with; A vendor agnostic Observability for all.
-To help revist the details, please read through [Exporter Overview](/en/other/opentelemetry-collector/5-exporters).
+To help revisit the details, please read through [Exporter Overview](../5-exporters).

 {{% /tab %}}
 {{% tab title="{{% badge style=primary icon=user-ninja %}}**Ninja:** Connectors{{% /badge %}}"  %}}